vicanso/npm-trend/README.md

 # npm

-More powerful filter for npm
+More powerful filter for npm, get the trend of node_module
 ## License

 MIT